algzb/github-comments-for-bludit/readme.md

 # GitHub comments plugin for Bludit

-GitHub Comments is a plugging for [Bludit File Manager System](https://www.bludit.com/).
+Add a comment section to your blog using utterances, an open source lightweight comments system built on GitHub issues.
+GitHub Comments is a plugging for [Bludit](https://www.bludit.com/).
 This plugin was modeled after the Disqus plugin for Bludit.

-The plugin uses [Utterrrances](https://utteranc.es/), an open source lightweight comments system built on GitHub issues.
+The plugin uses [Utterrrances](https://utteranc.es/) to manage the comments.

 #Download